Samuel C. Florman

-Samuel C. Florman (born January 19, 1925) is an American civil engineer, general contractor and author.
+Samuel Charles Florman (January 19, 1925 – February 3, 2024) was an American civil engineer, general contractor and author.
 He is best known for his writings and speeches about engineering, technology and the general culture.
 The most widely distributed of his seven books is The Existential Pleasures of Engineering, published in 1976, second edition in 1994.
 According to one authority, "It has become an often-referred-to modern classic."
-His most recently published book is Good Guys, Wiseguys and Putting Up Buildings: A Life in Construction, published in 2012.
+His last published book was Good Guys, Wiseguys and Putting Up Buildings: A Life in Construction, published in 2012.

-Florman is Chairman of Kreisler Borg Florman General Construction Company, Scarsdale, New York.
+Florman was Chairman of Kreisler Borg Florman General Construction Company in Scarsdale, New York.